bmanga/rtep2019_team18/hardware/Wearables/README.md

 </ul>
 </dl>

-A description of each of these components and relative illustrations can be found in the Wiki of the repository.
+A description of each of these components and relative illustrations can be found in the [Wiki](https://github.com/bmanga/rtep2019_team18/wiki).